 Okay, for me, seeing Cap de Formentor is one of the best things to do in Majorca, especially if you love a good viewpoint!

-After arriving, take in the views from El Colomer that is so picturesque.
-Also, Cala Figuera is another stunning little bay to take a dip, the waters are crystal clear here.
+After arriving, take in the views from El Colomer, which is so picturesque.
+Also, Cala Figuera is another stunning little bay to take a dip; the waters are crystal clear here.

-There’s also a great viewpoint from Mirador and the lovely, Formentor Hotel that’s a little pricier than the average but totally stunning.
+There’s also a great viewpoint from Mirador and the lovely Formentor Hotel, which is a little pricier than the average but stunning.

 15.)
 Felanitx